HotaruCMS/HotaruCMS/content/plugins/category_manager/readme.txt

 Changelog
 ---------
+v.0.9 2010/06/07 - shibuya246 - Fix for foreign language categories in admin not showing
 v.0.8 2010/05/22 - Nick - Removed requirement to have SB Base installed
 v.0.7 2009/12/23 - Nick - Updated for use with Hotaru 1.0
 v.0.6 2009/11/04 - Nick - Apostrophe fix and updated install function for easier upgrading